Brownian Paths Homogeneously Distributed in Space: Percolation Phase Transition and Uniqueness of the Unbounded Cluster: Proof of Lemma

 Moreover, for $i\in\Z^d$, we introduce a sequence of increasing boxes via

-We further abbreviate $C_n=C_n(0)$ and $\widetilde{C}_n=\widetilde{C}_n(0)$.
-Thus, $\widetilde{C}_n(i)$ is the union of boxes $C_n(j)$ such that $\|j-i\|_{\infty}\leq1$.
+We further abbreviate $\Box_n=\Box_n(0)$ and $\boxplus_n=\boxplus_n(0)$.
+Thus, $\boxplus_n(i)$ is the union of boxes $\Box_n(j)$ such that $\|j-i\|_{\infty}\leq1$.
 Moreover, for $n\in\N$, we introduce the events

 and we write $A_n$ instead of $A_n(0)$.
-Here, $\partial_{\mathrm{int}}B$ refers to the inner boundary of a set $B\subseteq\Z^d$ with respect to the $\|\cdot\|_{\infty}$-norm.
-The idea of the renormalization scheme is to bound the probability of $A_{n+1}$ in terms of the probability of the intersection of events $A_n(i)$ and $A_n(k)$, where $i\in\Z^d$ and $k\in\Z^d$ are far apart.
-By our assumption on the radius distribution $\rho$, the events $A_n(i)$ and $A_n(k)$ can then be treated as being basically independent.
-This will result in a recursion inequality, which relates the events $A_n$, $n\in\N$, at different scales to each other.
+Here, $\partial_{\mathrm{int}}\Delta$ refers to the inner boundary of a set $\Delta\subseteq\Z^d$ with respect to the $\|\cdot\|_{\infty}$-norm.
+The idea of the renormalization scheme is to bound the probability of $A_{n+1}$ in terms of the probability of the intersection of events $A_n(i)$ and $A_n(k)$, where $i\in\Z^d$ and $k\in\Z^d$ are thought to be far apart.
+By the assumption on the radius distribution $\rho$, the events $A_n(i)$ and $A_n(k)$ can then be treated as being almost independent.
+This will result in a recursion inequality which relates the probabilities of the events $A_n$, $n\in\N$, at different scales.
 For that, we fix $n\in\N$ and let

-Here, $\mathrm{dist}(z,C_{n+1})$ denotes the distance of $z$ from the set $C_{n+1}$ with respect to the supremum norm.
+Here, $\mathrm{dist}(z,\Box_{n+1})$ denotes the distance of $z$ from the set $\Box_{n+1}$ with respect to the supremum norm.
 Note that here and in the rest of the proof, for notational convenience, we pretend that expressions like $L_{n+1}/2$ are integers.
 Observe that if $A_{n+1}$ occurs, then there are $i\in\cH_1$ and $k\in\cH_2$ such that both $A_{n}(i)$ and $A_{n}(k)$ occur.
 Hence,

-where $c_1=c_1(d)>0$ is a constant which only depends on the dimension.
+where $c_1=c_1(d)>0$ is a constant which depends only on the dimension.